UNT John S Gossett Memorial High School Tournament

 Technical Debate

-Overall, I was not super experienced in a lot of aspects of tech debate.
-I think I can flow most of the speed in PF, but you shouldn't be sacrificing explanation or clarity for speed.
+I can flow most of the speed in PF, but you shouldn't be sacrificing explanation or clarity for speed.

-I will try my best to be "tech over truth", but I am a just a mom of two four year olds and I do have my own thoughts in my head.
+I will try my best to be "tech over truth", but I am a just a mom of two seven year olds and I do have my own thoughts in my head.
 To that end, my threshold for responses goes down the more extravagant an argument is.

 If you want me to call for a piece of evidence, tell me to in final focus please.